 Current budgeting by the Agency of Protected Areas of Georgia (APA) is programme-based and its functions fall under the Establishment and Management of the System of Protected Areas Programme within the state budget.
 Within the APA budget, there are three main sub-programmes namely, (1) Management and Regulation of Protected Areas, (2) Protection of Protected Areas and Natural Resources Management and (3) Development of Ecotourism and Community Outreach.
 In addition, long-term donor funding is provided by CNF for the Development of Protected Areas programme, by UNDP-GEF for improved Management Effectiveness and enhancement of Financial Sustainability (GEF periods 4, 5, 6) and by KfW Development Bank for the Support Programme for Protected Areas in the Caucasus - Georgia (Ecoregional Programme Georgia, Phase III).
 Total APA expenditure on the management of the system of PAs over the last five years grew to GEL 22.63 million (or US\$7.07 million) by 2019 with the largest share allocated to the Management and Regulation of Protected Areas sub-programme.
-In terms of revenue to cover these expenditures, by 2019 own revenue had grown strongly to GEL 11.22 million (50% of the total) and state budget allocations and grants had decreased as a share of the total to GEL 6.48 million (29% of the total) and GEL 4.21 million (19% of the total) respectively.
+In terms of revenue to cover these expenditures, between 2014 and 2019, own revenue has grown very strongly from GEL 1.32 million to GEL 11.22 million (50% of total revenue).
+State budget allocations have also grown but at a much slower rate from GEL 5.56 million to GEL 6.48 million (29% of total revenue).
+Grant revenue has decreased from GEL 4.97 million to GEL 4.21 million (19% of total revenue).
+Special purpose funding makes up the smallest proportion of revenues and grew from GEL 0.07 million to GEL 0.34 million.